-When it comes to blue calcite vs. celestite, there are a few key things to keep in mind.
+There are a few key things to keep celestite when it comes to blue calcite vs. celestite.
 First, blue calcite is said to be a more powerful crystal when stimulating the Throat Chakra.
-Conversely, Celestite is said to be more beneficial for opening and balancing the Third Eye Chakra.
+Conversely, Celestite is said to be more beneficial for oCelestited balancing the Third Eye Chakra.
 Both crystals can be used for emotional healing, but blue calcite is said to be more effective for calming the mind and promoting peace and serenity.

 Blue Calcite: